23 Standard double/twin rooms, 13 Standard triple rooms and 20 Small double rooms all with private bathroom. 35 rooms with sleeping bag accommodation.

-Hrauneyjar Highland Centre has a well-known restaurant that is open between 11:00 and 21:00, serving heartwarming food and sitting up to 180 guests.
+The Hrauneyjar Highland Centre has a well-known restaurant that is open between 11:00 and 21:00, serving heartwarming food and sitting up to 180 guests.
 The menu includes Icelandic lamb soup, salmon, lamb, beef, a selection of hamburgers and sandwiches, and a daily special.
-A dinner buffet is open between 18:30 and 21:00.
+A la carte menu available from 18:00-21:00 from June to September.

 Service and recreation

-Guests at Hrauneyjar Highland Centre have access to a sauna.
-A small shop and petrol station is furthermore at the centre.
-During the summer season, scheduled buses stop at Hrauneyjar, which is the last service centre with fuel before crossing the highland to north Iceland via the Sprengisandur highland route.
-Marked hiking trails, fishing permits and 4x4 jeeps available for rent, either for a single day or overnight.
+Guests at The Highland Center Hrauneyjar have access to a sauna.
+A small shop and petrol station is furthermore at the center.
+During the summer season, scheduled buses stop at Hrauneyjar, which is the last service center with fuel before crossing the highland to north Iceland via the Sprengisandur highland route.
+Marked hiking trails and fishing permits.
 The nearest towns with supermarkets and a swimming pool are Flúðir (90 km / 56 mi) and Hella (100 km / 62 mi).

-Because of the surroundings of the Hrauneyjar Highland Centre, it is one of the last places in Europe where it is possible to experience freedom, natural beauty and solitude, all combined into an extraordinary and powerful experience.
+Because of the surroundings of The Highland Center Hrauneyjar, it is one of the last places in Europe where it is possible to experience freedom, natural beauty and solitude, all combined into an extraordinary and powerful experience.
 Towering over the region is Mt.
 Hekla, one of the most famous volcanoes in the world, as well as being one of Iceland’s most active.
 It is an irresistible challenge for climbers and geology enthusiasts alike.